- Intent-Based Swaps: Token transformations with automatic route optimization

 Example: Deposit WETH to get aWETH (expressed as token transformation)2.
 Portfolio Management with Intents

-endpoint for complex multi-asset rebalancing.
+Use the/instructions/intent compose flow type for complex multi-asset rebalancing.

 Multi-Token LP Entry